ismartcoding/plain-app/README.md

 ## Introduction

 In a world where many apps are cluttered with ads and invasive tracking, Plain offers a refreshing alternative.
-Our open-source Android app is designed to help you manage your private data with ease, without sacrificing your privacy or wasting your time.
+Plain app is designed to help you manage your private data with ease, without sacrificing your privacy or wasting your time.

 With Plain, your phone becomes more than just a plaything.
 It becomes a powerful tool for managing your digital life.